Sunday, December 18, 2011

 The Wildcat concerns, to the minimum degree it has to, the love life of Lieutenant Alexis (Paul Heidemann): an officer transferred to the Fort, and captured, en route, by mountain bandits.
 The bandits include Rischka, played vigorously by Pola Negri.
 She lets him go, but keeps his photo on the wall of her hut, along with his pants.

 The characters seem in on it, especially Alexis.
 He has little reason to frown, and so he almost never does.
 But he doesn’t quite smile either—it’s sort of a befuddled smirk.
 It’s hard to describe.
 Think of the smile you might put on if your wife ran into your girlfriend at the king’s dinner party, and no one could really afford to look bad, and so things are a little strained, but really, you suspect, you’ll be scoring a three-way out of it later.
+That kind of smile.

 Lubitsch doesn’t frame every scene this way (thank god); but I’m not sure why he ever does it.
 This preoccupied me.
 Sometimes the shapes emphasize action, as when he uses a slanted rectangle to frame a slide down a snowy hill, but other times, the framing obscures what we’re looking at.
 And there’s no logical thread we can tie to the story itself.
-In one case, a character peers through a keyhole and the next scene is keyhole-shaped; in another case, a character uses binoculars, and the image is encased in a pair of circles.
+Yes, in one case, a character peers through a keyhole and the next scene is keyhole-shaped; in another case, a character uses binoculars, and the image is encased in a pair of circles.
 But no device is shaped like teeth.

 Where to find The Wildcat: